LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

 \subsubsection{Resource Utilization}

 Figure \ref{fig:die_photo} presents the floorplan of LUT-LLM on the AMD V80 FPGA.
-Since LUT-LLM primarily targets improving decoding and short-context prefilling efficiency, both of which are bounded by linear layers, a substantial portion of resources is allocated to the LUTLinear engine.
-The design attains a clock frequency of 227 MHz.
-Although the utilization of all resource types remains at or below 50\%, the CLB utilization reaches 81\%.
-This imbalance, caused by resource heterogeneity, imposes significant challenges in placement and routing.
+The design attains a clock frequency of 250 MHz.
+Although the utilization of all resource types remains at or below 50\%, the CLB utilization reaches 80\%.
 LUT-LLM employs 32 HBM channels for reading lookup tables and weight indices, along with 4 channels for input data and 4 channels for outputs and KV cache.
 Each channel on the V80 provides a 256-bit interface.
 The HBM clock is aligned with the kernel frequency to sustain a balanced read and write throughput.
-Consequently, the effective bandwidth utilized for loading lookup tables is $227 \times 256 \times 32 / 8 / 1024 = 227~\text{GB/s}$.
+Consequently, the effective bandwidth utilized for loading lookup tables is $250 \times 256 \times 32 / 8 / 1024 = 250~\text{GB/s}$.